This post may contain affiliate links. Please read my disclosure policy.

 - Oat Milk

-I also have tested the recipe using various sweeteners with great success.
+I have tested this recipe using various sweeteners with great success.
 It is delicious using maple syrup, honey, and coconut sugar as well as confectioner’s and granulated sugar.
 The flavor profile will change slightly based on the sweetener that you use.
-For example, using maple syrup will give a hint of maple flavor to the French Toast (which is delicious when served with maple syrup!)
+For example, using maple syrup will give a hint of maple flavor to the recipe (which is delicious when served with maple syrup!)

 - Maple Syrup